Ellerbruch

 What’s the best time to visit?

-The best times to visit are during the spring and autumn months when the weather is mild, and the natural surroundings are particularly inviting.
+The best times to visit are typically during the spring and autumn months when the weather is mild and the landscape is inviting.

 Is it wheelchair accessible?